In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 Render props

 The render prop is an ordinary component prop, to which a function has been assigned.
-It is conventional (but not necessary) to name the prop render:
+The prop can have any name, but it is conventional to call it render:

 <Spin render={